St Philip Westbrook C of E Primary School

 Our school has also been featured in the media for the work we do in protecting the natural environment.
 We featured in an episode of Countryfile and were visited by the BBC’s Matt Baker.
 One of our children also reached the final of ‘Britain’s Got Talent’, performing poetry which aimed to raise awareness of environmental issues.

 Teaching Courageous Advocacy takes high priority at St. Philip’s.
 We believe that, by encouraging our children to consider important issues and the action they can take, we are producing citizens with the potential to change the world.
 One of our pupils was so inspired by the environmental work we did when he was in reception, he chose to speak out as a true courageous advocate by entering Britain’s Got Talent.
 Aneeshwar firstly appeared on the show and reached the grand final; he then took his courageous message further.
-In the video below you can see Aneeshwar’s appearance on America’s Got Talent in 2022.
+He then appeared on America’s Got Talent in 2022.

 In Year 4 we have been learning all about air pollution and the effects on our health.
 As a class we wrote a letter to our MP Charlotte Nichols and Miss Buckard will be presenting it to her at the Clean Air Symposium in Warrington on Friday 31st March 2023.
 We also hope that our video will be opening the conference so that Councillors and MP’s can listen to our concerns and help us to be courageous advocates.